Helping families in Illinois & Indiana who are dealing with Alzheimer's

 Who We Serve

-The Illiana Alzheimer's Fund is designed to assist patients and families in East Central Illinois, and Western Indiana.
+The Illiana Alzheimer's Alliance is designed to assist patients and families in East Central Illinois, and Western Indiana.

 What We Do